 Misinterpretation is the most deadly of human sins -Lester del Rey

 The feminist rhetoric of the modern day – circa 2000 and beyond – has been calling for a cultural appropriation of obese/physically unattractive women, change of male psychology so we start seeing all women as equally attractive, a change in everyday language by modifying fundamental linguistic constructs involving genders, inclusion of women in STEM fields, equal pay, and to do away with patriarchy, rape culture, and male violence in society.
 Now hoping that I’ve adequately covered their prime objectives, let’s get down to business, trying to demystify – one after the other – what is true and what is some made-up conspiracy and get into knowing this miserable society that we live in everyday as described by feminists.
 My usage of feminist(s) and the occasional feminazi here and after should refer exclusively to third-wave feminists.

 Someone, somewhere is bound to experience this very human form of isolation at some time in their life.
 It’s natural and nothing to be ashamed of – be you a man or a woman.
 As I was scrolling through my Facebook today, I saw this post about how loneliness is killing people in rich countries.
-For a moment, even the finest of educated would find himself lost pondering why the first-world citizen would simply die younger that their third-world counterpart – one who’d probably endured more hardships detrimental to his health and eventual longevity.
-The whole notion would seem counter-intuitive to most people and I get it – because we are thought to see it that way.
+For a moment there I was lost, pondering why the first-world citizen would simply die younger that their third-world counterpart – one who’d probably endured more hardships detrimental to his health and eventual longevity.
+The whole notion would seem counter-intuitive to most people and I get it – because we aren’t taught to see it that way.
 Loneliness however, has deeper roots than what the surface will readily show us.

 socializing compromises productivity of the individual while promoting a very human necessity toward good health